whily/fracplorer/README.md

 * JDK version 6/7 from <http://www.java.com> if Java is not available.
   Note that JDK is preinstalled on Mac OS X and available via package manager on many Linux systems.
-* Android SDK r16 and NDK r7.
+* Android SDK r19 and NDK r7.
 * [Inkscape](http://inkscape.org) and [ImageMagick](http://www.imagemagick.org)
   to generate icons.

-Fracplorer is built using [Ant](http://en.wikipedia.org/wiki/Apache_Ant) instead of IDEs like Eclipse.
-Type the following commands at the project directory just checked out (assuming debug version):
+Fracplorer can be built with either [Ant] (http://en.wikipedia.org/wiki/Apache_Ant) or Eclipse.
+For Eclipse, simply import the project.
+For Ant, type the following commands at the project directory checked out (assuming debug version):

 1. android update project -p .
 2. ./genart